primacactus/Exercise/README.md

 _When a customer enrolls to a program_

-_Then they should be told double enrollment is not possible._
+_Then they are told double enrollment is not possible._

 __*Story 3:*__